Remotely piloted aircraft

 The SkyGuardian aircraft’s improved flight control software and avionics provide independent operation, including autonomous take-off and landing, using waypoint navigation.

-GA-ASI's Advanced Cockpit Ground Control Station enables remote operation of the air vehicle.
-It allows the operator to perform mission planning and flight monitoring, and change waypoints during the flight using human-centred display technology and moving maps.
+GA-ASI’s Advanced Cockpit Ground Control Station enables remote operation of the air vehicle.
+It allows the operator to perform mission planning and flight monitoring, as well as change waypoints during the flight using human-centred display technology and moving maps.

 Engine and performance of MQ-9B SkyGuardian RPA